Our Amtrak train from New York weaved its way through the snowy landscape on our journey to Montreal.

 Montreal sparkled with Christmas lights and flakes of snow fell as we made our way to the amazing Notre-Dame Basilica.

 The interior of the church is just stunning with its ornate decoration and beautiful lighting.

-There’s a light show here on some evening but unfortunately we were unable to attend.
+There’s a light show here on some evenings but unfortunately, we were unable to attend.

 We met up with a good friend and her daughter who had never seen the church before and they loved it too.